Depression, Inflammation, and Diet: How Rainbow Pediatrics is Addressing Pediatric Mental Health

 Depression, according to a Duke University study, is likely to contribute to inflammation in the body.
 Poor lifestyle choices can do the same thing, however.
 While ongoing studies are investigating the possible effect that anti-inflammatory drugs may have on depressive symptoms, preventative measures may allow many to take control of their inflammation to help prevent and treat depression.

-She emphasizes the importance of incorporating lifestyle changes to reduce inflammation.
+At Rainbow, we emphasize the importance of incorporating lifestyle changes to reduce inflammation.
 Some examples include getting enough sleep, integrating regular exercise into a busy schedule, and learning how to fall in love with life-giving food.
-Her practice integrates behavioral health and culinary medicine services to get to the root of many pediatric mental health concerns.
-Parents play a key role in the success of her patients.
+Our practice integrates behavioral health and culinary medicine services to get to the root of many pediatric mental health concerns.
+Parents play a key role in the success of our patients.

 In fact, many of the foods that kids eat on a daily basis cause inflammation.
-Eating anti-inflammatory foods such as tomatoes, olive oil, green leafy vegetables, nuts, beans, and fruits not only reduces inflammation, but it can protect the body from cardiovascular disease and diabetes as well.
+Eating anti-inflammatory foods such as tomatoes, olive oil, green leafy vegetables, nuts, beans, and fruits not only reduces inflammation but can protect the body from cardiovascular disease and diabetes as well.